 Michele’s Granola takes pride in using all-natural, GMO-free, organic ingredients.
 The company has been making granola since early 2006 and opened its Timonium-based production facility in 2007.
 The company employs 28 full- and part-time employees, who make 8,000 pounds of granola each week.

-Angelina's of Maryland – Angelina's uses 100% domestic US blue crab in all their products, and is one of the only companies offering all USA sourced crab.
+Angelina's of Maryland – Angelina's uses 100% domestic US blue crab in all of their products and is one of the only companies offering all USA sourced crab.
 They source as much as possible from local Maryland suppliers, averaging more than 75%, but also purchase from other states.
 As I always say, you get what you pay for – I tasted the difference when I tried Angelina's jumbo lump USA sourced crab cakes.
-Yes, USA sourced crab costs more.
-The typical breakdown in cost per pound looks like this – $24.95 for USA sourced, $17.95 if sourced from Mexico and $13.95 if sourced from China.
+Yes, USA-sourced crab costs more.
+The typical breakdown in cost per pound looks like this – $24.95 for USA sourced, $17.95 if sourced from Mexico, and $13.95 if sourced from China.
 If you are buying imported crab meat or products made with imported crab meat, in most cases it means you're getting an entirely different species than the Atlantic blue crab.
 Also, any imported crab is packed with a chemical preservative necessary for overseas transport.
-You can read more about the advantages of buying domestic here.

 Skipper Bags – stylish beach and boat totes that are made by a team of talented American seamstresses at Skipper Bags' own factory in Easton, Maryland.
 My favorite is the navy Island Hopper tote with a white starfish because it is the perfect size to carry everything you need for a day at the beach, and versatile enough to use during a day walking around town.